sbi-rviot/ph_table/README.md

 * `text_align` - accepts standard html property values such as `left`, `right`, `center`, `justify`.
 * `width` - accepts string representation of pixels.
 For instance, for the columns to have a width of 100px, you would write: width="100px".
 * `index` - bolean.
 False by default - If you write index=True, index of the dataframe will then be visible in your table.
+* `even_color` - accepts string representation of colors (either "white" or "FFFFF").
+For instance, for the font color of the even lines to be white, you would write: even_color='white'.
+* `color` - accepts string representation of colors (either "white" or "FFFFF").
+For instance, for the background color of the even lines to be black, you would write: even_color='black'.

 ```
 html_table = build_table(df